-If you are looking for a simple, affordable way to protect your primary residence, vacation home or business 24 hours a day, 7 days a week, there’s a new device priced at under $200 called the DIY Cellular Alarm for Homes that sends text message alerts 24/7.
+If you are looking for a simple, affordable way to protect your primary residence, vacation home or business 24 hours a day, 7 days a week, there’s a new device called the DIY Cellular Alarm for Homes that sends text message alerts 24/7.
+The base unit sells for under $200.
 Unlike other alarms in this price range which are typically “local” alarms and effective only when you are around to actually hear the alarm sounding, the DIY Cellular Alarm for Homes is a “call-out” alarm that sends text message alerts directly to you (anywhere!).
 That makes this alarm especially useful for times when you’re away.
 With a DIY Cellular Alarm, you’ll know immediately when there’s an emergency condition or power outage at your home or office.

 Why a Cellular Alarm?

 A cellular alarm communicates via a cell phone signal, making it ideal for homes or buildings without a landline phone or Internet connection.
 A cellular alarm is also the perfect solution in vacant vacation homes where those services are turned off in the offseason to reduce expenses.

 The beauty of a cellular alarm is that it requires only one or two bars of cell phone signal strength to be able to transmit text messages to your phone or mobile device (which is much less than the signal strength needed for voice calls).
 So, even if your home or building is in a remote location with minimal cellular service, there is a good chance that you can still use the DIY Cellular Alarm for Homes.